zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 The default configuration for EM Starter Kit boards can be found in :file:`boards/arc/em_starterkit/em_starterkit_defconfig`.

-The default SOC for this board is the EM9D.
+The default SoC for this board supported in Zephyr is the EM9D.
 This configuration is a Harvard Architecture, with a separate instruction bus and data bus.
 Instruction memory is called ICCM and data memory is called DCCM.
 The configuration file for EM9D is found in :file:`arch/arc/soc/em9d/Kconfig.defconfig`.

 If you have a larger program, you can select the EM7D or EM11D, which gives